j0ono0/pinout/docs/pages/elements.rst

     .. autoproperty:: bounding_coords

-        Values are relative to its parent.
+        **Values are relative to its parent.**.
+Effects of 'scale' on Elements may vary.
+Default behaviour expects an elements bounding coords remain unchanged when scale is applied.
+Typical use of scale on elements is to re-orientation text within an element.

     .. autoproperty:: bounding_rect